krishnan-mani/cf-plugin/requirements/features.md

   - I want assistance on, as well as validation of embedded Property types for Property values for a resource,
   - (such as the embedded property type 'EC2 Network Interface' for the property 'NetworkInterfaces' for 'AWS::EC2::Instance')
   - So I can ensure valid resource elements in the template.

+- As a developer,
+  - I want assistance on, as well as validation of the particular Attributes available for a given Resource type,
+  - When the same Resource is referenced (by logical Id) as part of an Output element,
+  - So I can ensure valid output elements in the template

 ### Creating and managing stacks